Macmachi/gptfoot/README.md

 * [Low priority] Inclusion of OpenAI API call costs

 ## ⚠ Known Issues
+* When a penalty miss occurs, the following goal(s) during a match are not sent (will be corrected shortly)
+* In very rare instances, it is possible that if a goal is scored and then corrected, and in the meantime goals are scored, the score sent back may have been updated during the correction (message of a new goal).
+However, the details of the match and the information linked to the goal should make it possible to identify that it is a correction of the goal and not a new goal.
+* The bot cannot provide ongoing match information if launched on a server during the match; only upcoming matches are considered
 * [Free API] Due to API call limitations, 5-minute breaks during extra time are considered as regular half-times, causing the script to pause for 13 minutes
 * [Free API] Due to API call limitations, during penalty shootout sessions, the script pauses for 20 minutes (good to know if ever but penalty goals are managed differently than goals during a match)
 * [Free API] In very rare instances, if two goals are scored in quick succession and there's a delay in API score updates, the score might not be correctly updated until the next goal or the end of the match